 Your publication openly admits it is satirical.
 Doesn't that undermine your credibility?

 It protects our credibility.
 Everything we publish is presented exactly as what it is — a satirical interpretation of events that may or may not have occurred in a manner loosely resembling the way we described them.
-That is more transparent than most cable news networks and we are doing it from the Panhandle with considerably less funding and no green screen.
+That is more transparent than most cable news networks, and we are doing it from the Eastern Panhandle with considerably less funding and no green screen.
 We think that counts for something.

 Some readers have accused you of making things up entirely.